This article is based on our own experience that led us to close our bank account in Liechtenstein.

 Opening a bank account in one of those legacy brand banking countries will always seem like it’s so in-demand, right?
 We’re talking about countries like Austria, Liechtenstein, and Switzerland.

-Now, we’ve chosen to open up a Liechtenstein bank account to further our research and development process.
+Now, we’ve chosen to open up a Liechtensteinian bank account to further our research and development process.
 This is something that we’ve never done before, and we wanted to know the outcome.

 So we put in the minimum amount of money necessary to open and set up our bank account.
 Then we waited a couple of days to get the basic banking necessities like access to online banking.

-When you think about legacy brand banking countries, our minds might occasionally wander to Switzerland or the likes.
+When you think about legacy brand banking countries, our minds might occasionally wander to Switzerland and its famous Swiss National Bank or other countries.
 However, Liechtenstein is also another country that might be considered a legacy brand banking country.

 The country of Liechtenstein has grown popular over the years when it comes to offshore banking.
 It might be due to some important factors like the banking secrecy in the country and the likes.